Sue Cooley from Manchester City Council, who won the Age UK Councillor Award in 2012

-This blog was contributed by David Terrace, Energy Programme Manager, at Age UK.
+This blog was contributed by David Mortimer, Head of Digital Inclusion, at Age Age UK.

 For many years, local and national organisations have been working to support individuals learn how to use computers.
 Despite many good initiatives and easier to use technology, new approaches are needed to reach and support those at risk of being increasingly cut off from the public and commercial service offers which assume both access and the skills to use their products.